darrylwest/node-file-utils/README.md

 ## Examples

 Examples of file copier and tree walker can be found in the examples folder.
+The javascript scripts can be run like this:

+	node examples/file-copy.js

+	// and

+	node examples/tree-walker.js

 ## Unit Tests